 The national park covers 801,163 acres.
 A variety of Cretaceous and Cenozoic fossil organisms exist in abundance, and the park has artifacts estimated to be 9,000 years old.
 Historic buildings and landscapes offer graphic illustration of life along the international border in the 19th century.

 For more than 1,000 miles, the Rio Grande/Río Bravo forms the international boundary between Mexico and the United States, and Big Bend National Park administers approximately 118 miles along that boundary.
 The park was named after the area, which is bounded by a large bend in the river and Texas-Mexico border.

 Because the Rio Grande serves as an international boundary, the park faces unusual constraints while administering and enforcing park rules, regulations, and policies.
 In accordance with the Treaty of Guadalupe Hidalgo, the park’s territory extends only to the center of the deepest river channel as the river flowed in 1848.
 The rest of the land south of that channel, and the river, lies within Mexican territory.
-The park is bordered by the protected areas of Parque Nacional Cañon de Santa Elena and Maderas del Carmen in Mexico.National, Texas, Illustrated
+The park is bordered by the protected areas of Parque Nacional Cañon de Santa Elena and Maderas del Carmen in Mexico.National, Texas, Bend, Park, Illustrated